Skip to main content

 Export from Chile (trade zone: buiten-eu, complexity: gemiddeld) and import into Brazil (trade zone: buiten-eu, complexity: hoog).
 Aircargo.nl coordinates the full customs handling in both countries via local agents — you have one point of contact in Aalsmeer.

-How it works Electronics from Chile to Brazil
+The process for Electronics from Chile to Brazil

 1